Manojkumar2806/mahabharatha-ai-server/readme.md

 # 🕉️ **Mahabharath: The Pathfinder of Dharma in Kaliyug!**

-Backend API for a Mahabharata-focused chatbot.
+Backend API and Server for a Mahabharata-focused chatbot.
 Fetches knowledge from **ChromaDB** and generates structured answers using **Perplexity AI**, including character details, lessons, and follow-up questions.
 Built with **FastAPI** ⚡

 ---